 Here are some useful documents that may help you when considering if you should make a claim for a fractured collarbone injury:

 Accident at work compensation claims – Our guide to non-specific injuries at work, how the claims process works and how much compensation you may get for an accident at work with an alternative to a compensation calculator.

-HSE Stats on Fork Lift Accidents – A document from the government’s safety department on forklife accident statistics.
+HSE Stats on Fork Lift Accidents – A document from the government’s safety department on transportation and storage accident statistics.

 NHS Collar guide to broken collarbones – A useful guide to broken collarbone treatment and diagnosis from the NHS.